-2.2 Overview of the experiment
+2.2.
+Overview of the experiment

-The experiment was carried out in 82 villages in three blocks of the Bhadrak district of Odisha.4 This region is a coastal low-lying area where flooding is frequent.
+The experiment was carried out in 82 villages in three blocks of the Bhadrak district of Odisha.
+This region is a coastal low-lying area where flooding is frequent.
 The villages selected into the study were flooded in either 2008 or 2011, based on satellite imagery.
-A majority of farmers in these villages grow a single rice crop during the Kharif (wet season) from June to December.5 In addition, Swarna (the variety that is dominated by Swarna-Sub1) is widely grown.
+A majority of farmers in these villages grow a single rice crop during the Kharif (wet season) from June to December.
+In addition, Swarna (the variety that is dominated by Swarna-Sub1) is widely grown.
 All of these characteristics are important because they combine to indicate that the innovation being studied is suitable for the sample area.

 Each village was visited in May 2012 and farmers were invited to a meeting to discuss Swarna-Sub1.
-The meetings were open to any farmers cultivating rice and were attended by anywhere from 15 to 41 farmers, with average attendance being 22.6 During each meeting, enumerators provided a brief overview of the characteristics of Swarna-Sub1, described its similarity to the popular variety Swarna, and pointed to flood tolerance as its only known benefit.
+The meetings were open to any farmers cultivating rice and were attended by anywhere from 15 to 41 farmers, with average attendance being 22.
+During each meeting, enumerators provided a brief overview of the characteristics of Swarna-Sub1, described its similarity to the popular variety Swarna, and pointed to flood tolerance as its only known benefit.
 After the information was provided, each farmer was administered a short baseline questionnaire.

 The original recipients were selected at the end of the meeting via lottery.
-Attendees were informed that five farmers would be chosen to receive a five kilogram minikit.
+Attendees were informed that five farmers would be chosen to receive a 5 kg minikit.
 Minikits are a common approach to introducing a new seed variety in India (Bardhan and Mookherjee, 2011).
-Each minikit contained only five kilograms of Swarna-Sub1 seeds, which is enough to cultivate 10 to 20 percent of an average farmer's landholdings.
-Despite being a small amount of seeds, 5 kilograms multiplies to an average of just less than 350 kilograms after harvest.
+Each minikit contained only 5 kg of Swarna-Sub1 seeds, which is enough to cultivate 10 to 20 percent of an average farmer's landholdings.
+Despite being a small amount of seeds, 5 kg multiplies to an average of just less than 350 kg after harvest.
 Each attendee then placed their name in a bucket and five names were selected.
 The seeds were then given to the winners immediately in front of all the meeting attendees.
 This approach was purposefully selected so that the identities of the five original recipients would be known to all participants.
 This eliminates the possibility that slow diffusion can be caused by lack of information on who was cultivating the new variety.
 Enumerators also informed farmers that Swarna-Sub1 would unlikely be available at local block offices where they most often buy new seeds.
 Therefore, any farmers that want to cultivate Swarna-Sub1 next year should purchase or exchange seeds with the original recipients.

 The random selection of original recipients is important to the design because it allows for causal identification of whether trading frictions are any smaller within established networks.
 The tradeoff is that randomization is not amongst the real-world methods of identifying entry points for new agricultural technology.
-The most common approach is to use local agricultural extension agents
+The most common approach is to use local agricultural extension agents to identify "lead" or "contact" farmers.
+Nonetheless, the randomization allows me to estimate the extent of diffusion when different types of farmers are selected as original recipients.
+I return to this in Section 4.